keralaboy123/mvc-pattern-core-code/README.md

-      we must start execution from controller. controller will start graphical user interface (view functions) and it will start core backend code ( model functions). we should not call model functions from view and we should not call view functions from model. controller is responsible for managing thse seperated codes communicatin
+      we must start execution from controller. controller will start graphical user interface (view functions) and it will start core backend code ( model functions). we should not call model functions from view and we should not call view functions from model. controller is responsible for managing communication of these seperated codes
 </pre>

 ### what are these files